By Mark Pierce, Esq.

 Starting and running a small business can be challenging, and it's important to seek help and support when needed.
 Many small business owners make the mistake of trying to handle everything themselves or not seeking help when they need it.
 Consider joining a local business organization or networking group, or seek the advice of a mentor or consultant who can provide guidance and support.

 Many entrepreneurs make the mistake of not conducting thorough market research before starting their business.
 This can lead to a lack of understanding of the target market, competition, and industry trends.
 Market research is essential for identifying potential customers, understanding their needs, and developing a marketing strategy to reach them.
 If you have a marketing email list, send out a questionnaire to potential customers to see what sort of services they are looking for.
-Online forums and Q&A sites can be vital in this part of yoru research.
+Online forums and Q&A sites can be vital in this part of your research.

 Choosing the right business structure is critical for a small business.
 Entrepreneurs should choose a structure that best suits their business goals, such as a sole proprietorship, partnership, LLC, or corporation.
 Selecting the wrong structure can result in legal, financial, and operational challenges.
 In this instance, it's a good idea to consult a lawyer or accounting professional to see which kind of structure will be right for you.

 The location of a small business can impact its success.
 Entrepreneurs should consider factors such as accessibility, demographics, competition, and local regulations when selecting a location.
 Selecting the wrong location can result in decreased foot traffic, limited customer reach, and higher operating costs.
-Many locations across the US offer costs and benefits for startups, and there will be a trade off when you choose any one of these.
+Many locations across the US offer costs and benefits for startups, and there will be a trade-off when you choose any one of these.
 Do your research carefully and ascertain where it is right for you.

 Starting and running a business requires significant capital.
 Many entrepreneurs underestimate the amount of capital required to launch and sustain a business.
 Not raising enough capital can result in insufficient funds for essential business expenses, leading to a struggle to stay afloat.
 In this case, it would be important to speak to an accounting professional who will be well placed to advise you on your financing needs right from the get go.

 Detailed bookkeeping is crucial for small business success.
 Failing to maintain accurate and up-to-date financial records can lead to legal and financial consequences.
 Poor bookkeeping can also prevent entrepreneurs from understanding their business's financial health and making informed decisions.
+Consider Bench for expert bookkeeping services, enabling you to focus on business growth.

 Starting a business involves legal risks that entrepreneurs must consider.
 Failing to comply with legal requirements and regulations can result in penalties, fines, or legal action.
 Entrepreneurs should consult with a lawyer to ensure that they comply with all legal requirements.
 This could save you money in the long run and help you avoid the most risky pitfalls before you embark on your enterprise.